-Full details of the courses can be found on the Faculty webpages.
+More information about the course can be found on the University website.

 - Dr Rachel Polonsky, Modern Russian Culture and Language

 - Dr Charlotte Lee, Modern German Literature and Language (Director of Studies for first-year MML students)

 - Dr Geoffrey Maguire, Modern Spanish and Latin-American Culture and Language

 - Dr Sarah Schechter, Routes into Languages (improving language learning and performance in school students)